By Kelly Feder

 Similarly, much of our body patterns are dismissed as “something normal” and not worthy of our attention, or worse, not worth the effort to learn anything about until we have pain.

-SA: So, you have been engaging in two types of work—the antiracism conversations and teaching ATM classes, and now you have brought them together.
+SA: So, you have been engaging in two types of work—the antiracism conversations and teaching Awareness Through Movement classes, and now you have brought them together.
 For the members of the general public who are reading this thinking about the Feldenkrais Method® as bodywork, how do you explain the connection between such a large conversation as race relations and Feldenkrais® teachings?

 I don’t think of the Feldenkrais Method® as body work and right away when I meet someone new, I invite them to think about the work that we are embarking on as a partnership in learning to transform the habits that led to the issue that motivated them to call me.
 I listen to their stories and wonder with them how the story is shaping them.